Sienho Yee © 易 显 河 (中文简历)

 In a paper published in April 2001 he proposed the concept of

-the “international law of co-progressiveness”
+the “international law of

-international law development following the law of co-existence and the law of
+current stage of international law development following the law of

-concept has been used as teaching materials internationally (Course),
+His exposition of this concept has been used as teaching materials

 featured in Xinhua Digests